Virtual reality may not be in mainstream films, but it’s already hitting the indie movie scene in a big way.

 The films on exhibit had themed areas.
-People sat in boxed structure with its floor and walls covered in leaves to view Oscar Raby’s sound-based VR experience The Turning Forest, about a magical forest.
+People sat in a boxed structure, its floor and walls covered in leaves, to view Oscar Raby’s audible VR experience The Turning Forest, about a magical forest.
 For The Guardian’s Francesca Panetta and Lindsay Poulton’s 6×9: An Immersive Experience Of Solitary Confinement, attendees sat on a bench in a white box while onlookers watched.
 Experiencing solitary confinement, headset wearers twitched and often adjusted in their seats as if to get more comfortable, even though they were simply sitting on a bench.

 After Patrick, 34, watched 6×9 he told Digital Trends the commotion from the crowd prevented him from fully feeling as if he was in the silence of solitary confinement.
-However, he did say there was an emotional connection, and the environment of the 3D rendering were are what differentiates VR from traditional films.
-“Whatever I tell you is my story, but you have your version,” Patrick said, “but if I put you in this VR experience, it’s more realistic.”
+He did say there was an emotional connection, however, and the environment of the 3D rendering differentiated VR from traditional films.
+“Whatever I tell you is my story, but you have your version,” Patrick said.
+“But if I put you in this VR experience, it’s more realistic.”

-Some of the VR films were too ambitious for those in attendance, as well.
+Some of the VR films were too ambitious for those in attendance.
 Sens was promoted as “the first project to adapt a graphic novel into a virtual reality,” and it took you through a maze of sorts.
 Jessica, 26, described it as “a bunch of white, black, and grey, which kind of makes you dizzy, but it’s fun.”
-She did say “the dot you’re supposed to navigate with is really small,” delaying her immersion into the experience, a hinderance VR filmmakers are still trying to figure out.
+She did say “the dot you’re supposed to navigate with is really small,” delaying her immersion into the experience — a hinderance VR filmmakers are still trying to figure out.

-Opeyemi Olukemi, senior director of Interactive Programs at the Tribeca Film Institute, spoke with Digital Trends about the festival seeing “record-breaking crowds” this year.
+Opeyemi Olukemi, senior director of Interactive Programs at the Tribeca Film Institute, spoke with Digital Trends about the festival’s record-breaking crowds.
 Olukemi also hinted at what new technology next year’s festival could feature.
-“I don’t think there’ll just be VR next year,” says Ms. Olukemi.
+“I don’t think there’ll just be VR next year,” she said.
 “I think there’s a huge interest in augmented reality, artificial intelligence, and now secondary sensors integrated with VR.”

 If the Tribeca Film Festival and the long lines at each VR film are any indication, VR filmmaking may be closer to reality than we think.